NatashaElliott/credit-risk-classification/README.md

 - Derogatory marks against the Borrower
 - Total debt

-This dataset was then used to train a Linear Regression model which was then used to predict if the loan status was healthy (0) or high risk (1).
+This dataset was used to train a Linear Regression model which was then used to predict if the loan status was healthy (0) or high risk (1).

 ## Results: Using a bulleted list, describe the accuracy score, the precision score, and recall score of the machine learning model.